Arik-LT/Medium_Article_Analysis_and_Sucess_Predictor/README.md

 ## Overview

-This project is an investigative approach into the determinants of an article's success in Medium.
+A 4 week individual project, with the aim of investigating the determinants of an article's success in Medium.
 It was completed as part of my capstone project for the Data Science Immersive course at General Assembly.
 The topic was chosen as Medium has been an incredible friend ,and ally throughout this intense course and I wanted to do a deeper dive into it.

 The code for the final deployment of the model can be found here: https://github.com/Arik-LT/medium_streamlit_webapp.
 It is not currently deployed online as the size of the project didn't qualify for the free tier, however it is very easy to get up and running locally.